File converter / Images / Documents / Convert to PPT / TIFF converter / PPT to TIFF

 Select "to tiff"

-Choose tiff or any of the other 200+ supported formats you'd like to convert to.
+Choose tiff or any other of the 200+ supported formats that you wish to convert to.

 Step 3